 Thwarted Coup de Grāce: Nathan Algren got wounded in the first battle.
 When the enemy was about to finish him off, Nathan landed the final attack before falling unconscious.

-Unable To Cry: Averted with Algren, who is at first time too doomed by the things he had seen, and done, to barely show any grief in all tearjerking moments of the film, including Katsumoto's death.
-His Manly Tears at the end show how he has changed from the beginning.
+Unable to Cry: Averted with Algren, who is too desensitised and jaded to show the slightest hint of grief or regret in all the film's tearjerking moments... even including Katsumoto's death.
+His Manly Tears before The Emperor show how he has changed from.